Best Beaches in West Maui Top Guide 2025

 The bay, appropriately named Honolua, which translates to ‘two harbors,’ quickly became my favorite destination for snorkeling.
 Although the water may not seem clear initially, I found that venturing towards either side of the bay revealed beautifully clear water, teeming with brightly colored fish, turtles, and large coral reefs.

-Parking, like at Kapalua Bay, can be tricky, given the limited space available.
+Parking, like at Kapalua Bay, can be tricky due to the limited space available.
 However, the quarter-mile access trail to the bay is enjoyable, leading through a well-groomed path that winds through a lush forest.

 I’d advise anyone planning to visit to aim for an early arrival, as this helps beat the crowds and secure a parking space.